ibexa/documentation-developer/docs/multisite/languages/languages.md

 ### Using implicit *related SiteAccesses*

-If the `translation_siteaccesses` setting is not provided, implicit *related SiteAccesses* is used instead.
+If the `translation_siteaccesses` setting isn't provided, implicit *related SiteAccesses* is used instead.
 SiteAccesses are considered *related* if they share:

 - The same Repository
 - The same root `location_id` (see [Multisite](multisite.md))